-- 4.4 The Local Development Plan should promote and support renewable energy technology where possible, The Council is keen to promote and embrace renewable energy technology as part of its image as a Low Carbon City.
-It would provide the City with a competitive advantage in helping to market Belfast as a Low Carbon Society and attract Companies that are committed to sourcing their energy supply from renewable sources.
-It would also provide secure energy supply that would help to improve air quality and potentially alleviate fuel poverty in Belfast. - 4.5 The RDS requires local development plans to plan positively to deliver renewable and low carbon technology developments, to help tackle environmental change and to shift to a low carbon economy.
-This will help to meet the UK's legally binding target to reduce carbon emissions by 80% on 1990 levels by 2050. - Increasing the amount of energy from renewable and low carbon technologies will help to make sure that Belfast has a secure energy supply, reduce GHG emissions to slow down environmental change, improve air quality, and stimulate investment in new jobs and businesses.
+- 4.1 Within the last 10 years renewable energy has emerged as one of the fast growing industries and it is crucial that with the demand for growth that the key issues of acceptance and integration of renewables into the local communities is addressed. - 4.2 The approach outlined in the Preferred Options Paper to promote and support renewable energy technology where possible was widely supported in the consultation feedback.
+The draft plan strategy, Policy ITU 4 takes account of the guidance outlined in the SPPS and also transfers relevant policy considerations from PPS 18. - 4.3 The policy approach takes into consideration the following: - (i) to ensure that the environmental, landscape, visual and amenity issues arising from, renewable energy developments are adequately considered; - to encourage the development and use of decentralised energy generation and district heating schemes in the urban area that would help to contribute to EU targets; - (iii) consideration on how cumulative impacts arising from a number of single renewable applications can be addressed within the strategic planning framework, in recognition of the potential impact over the full plan period on Belfast and surrounding areas; and - (iv) to encourage the integration of renewable technologies into the design, siting and layout of developments and promotion of passive solar design principles. - 4.4 The RDS requires local development plans to plan positively to deliver renewable and low carbon technology developments, to help tackle environmental change and to shift to a low carbon economy.
+This will help to meet the UK's legally binding target to reduce carbon emissions by 80% on 1990 levels by 2050. - 4.5 The Council is keen to promote and embrace renewable energy technology as part of its image as a Low Carbon City.
+It would provide the City with a competitive advantage in helping to market Belfast as a Low Carbon Society and attract companies that are committed to sourcing their energy supply from renewable sources.
+It would also provide secure energy supply that would help to improve air quality and potentially alleviate fuel poverty in Belfast. - 4.6 Increasing the amount of energy from renewable and low carbon technologies will help to make sure that Belfast has a secure energy supply, reduce GHG emissions to slow down environmental change, improve air quality, and stimulate investment in new jobs and businesses.
 Also it is predicted that demand for electricity will grow over the next 35 years due to changing technologies in space heating and electric vehicles.
 The Plan is also predicting population and economic growth which will place a demand on the power supply.
 Planning has an important role in facilitating the delivery of new renewable and low carbon energy infrastructure in locations where the local environmental impact is acceptable.
 New generation or distribution infrastructure must be carefully planned and assessed to avoid adverse environmental effects, particularly on or near protected sites.
-There will need to be a balance between the potential impact on the built environment, and the benefits from a secure renewable energy supply, the potential for cleaner air and for economic growth. - 4.7 With an increasing number of renewable electricity installations as well as the increasing numbers of renewable heat installations, the grid infrastructure will need to be strengthened.
-It will be necessary to integrate heat and electricity infrastructure (e.g. district heating networks and new electricity grid) alongside new road infrastructure development at
+There will need to be a balance between the potential impact on the built environment, and the benefits from a secure renewable energy supply, the potential for cleaner air and for economic growth.